 On this course you’ll discover the underlying structure of all successful stories, learn why they work and practise applying this understanding to your work in script development.

 APPROACH Over six sessions you’ll become familiar with the key components of story structure and how to put them together to create a successful story.
 You’ll work out what makes certain stories resonate with TV audiences in the UK and around the world.
 You’ll master story structure step by step, then apply those principles to diagnose and fix script problems within the context of an HETV production.

 Along the way you’ll build up a range of creative, practical and critical skills required of a script editor within an HETV production.
-You’ll develop increased judgement and self-confidence in selecting and presenting story ideas, distilling a story to its essence, collating revisions on a script, pitching to a wider team, and giving and receiving notes.
+You’ll develop increased judgement and self-confidence in selecting and presenting story ideas, distilling a story to its essence, collating revisions on a script, working sensitively with writers, and giving and receiving notes.

-Finally, you’ll submit a series/feature storyline and/or a set of notes on an HETV script and receive written feedback from John and his team.
+Finally, you’ll submit a set of notes on an HETV script and receive written feedback from John and his team.